Smart Investments: Household Saving Rates and Tips to Help You Plan for Your Future

 America’s Current Household Savings Rate

 What we’re really looking for here is the median balance.
 This number shows us the midpoint value, which isn’t affected by outliers and presents a much clearer picture of the US household savings rate.
-As it turns out, the median American household has just $11,700 in savings.
+As it turns out, the median American household has just $8,000 in savings, which is a sharp drop frop $11,700 in 2018.

 Only the top 10% or 20% of America’s earners have savings that approach or exceed the average figure of $175,510, while the top 1% have more than a million dollars saved across several accounts.